Skip to main content

 The setting context defines which configured context of the kubeconfig file should be used.

-The setting ingress_class defines the ingress class which should be used.
+The setting ingress_class defines the Ingress class which should be used.

-IMPORTANT: The ingress controller must be installed on the cluster and use an nginx controller.
+IMPORTANT: The Ingress controller must be installed on the cluster and use an nginx controller.

 The storage_class settings define the storage classes which should be used for the specified access modes. rwx is currently not used in the playbook. loc is currently assigned to the database volumes.
 If your cluster supports local storage provisioning, then you can use this to specify the matching class here, which could provide more performance.